-Despite the lack of stinger, the presence of these male carpenter bees alone can help deter other insects from burrowing into their holes.
+Despite the lack of a stinger, the presence of these male carpenter bees alone can help deter other insects from burrowing into their holes.
 Along with their big sizes (for a bee) and the strong buzzing noise, anyone would definitely feel threatened when attacked by a male carpenter bee.

 Female Carpenter Bees

 A female carpenter bee, on the other hand, has a stinger but is not overly aggressive.
-It would only attack and sting if it feels the threat, such as when it is touched or handled.
+It would only attack and sting if it felt the threat, such as when it is touched or handled.

 Also, poking within bee holes might be perceived as a threat.
 At this point, these female bees would not hesitate to sting you.